klingerj/Joe-Engine/README.md

 4. You should now be presented with the CMake GUI.
 Set the Source directory to `/YourPath/Joe-Engine-master` and the Binaries directory to `/YourPath/Joe-Engine-master/Build`.
 5. Click Configure.
 Choose either the Ninja or XCode Generator.
 6. Click Generate.
 Assuming that works without issue, open the project with XCode, or build the project from the command line with Ninja.
-7. (XCode instructions).
+7. If using XCode IDE, open the project with XCode and build using the GUI.
 If using Ninja, once you build the project, you should be able to simply run the JoeEngine executable.

 ### Dependencies
 [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)